imaginationeverywhere/react-multi-user-blogging-system/notes.md

 - if we find that user then it's a valid reset password request so we update the old password with the new password then empty the resetPasswordLink field.
 - Then send a message to the user saying the password is reset.
 - The user can now login with the new password.

+## Account Activation via emsil is required on Signup

+Before signup process is complete run pre signup so basically whatever data is needed on signup is retrieved from the user during pre signup.
+Put the user's data in the user name, email, and password in the `jwt` then send that to the user's email if click grab that in **React** then send it to the backend extract the user info from `jwt` and use that info to create/save the new user in the db.